Shirajuki/IT2810-Prosjekt-3-Venti/README.md

 ## Third party components

 One of the third party components we have decided to implement have been js-cookie that helps us keep track of, and derive information, from cookies.
 This aids in recognising an earlier customer and providing them with their previous shopping cart.
+Others were React-icons which we used for closing crosses, cart, search and more.
+For our pop up when exiting the cart we used sweet-alert and for pagination we also used react-pagination.

 ## Testing